Using operators in Search : Hacking Windows Vista

-In this post I have discussed how you can use operators to use the integrated search in windows.
-This will be working for windows vista and seven where the search is integrated in the core of windows operating system.
+In this post, I have discussed how you can use operators to use the integrated search in windows.
+It works in Windows 10 and earlier versions of Windows as well.
+The search is integrated into the core of the Windows operating system.
 I have given examples of Folder search, size search, Date search.
-There can be many more options just keep trying. !!!
+There can be many more options, just keep trying.

 This type of free form search also works in Windows XP with Windows Desktop Search installed, although the syntax is slightly different: